spacemeshos/gpu-post/README.md

 - A GPU and drivers with CUDA support (minimum compute compatibility 5.0, maximum compute compatibility 8.6), such as a modern Nvidia GPU and Nvidia drivers version R450 or newer.
 - A GPU and drivers with Vulkan 1.2 support such as a modern AMD, Apple M1 processor, and Intel GPUs.
-- A x86-64 cpu such as AMD or Intel cpus.
+- A x86-64 cpu such as AMD or Intel CPUs.
 - Both discrete and on-board GPUs are supported as long as they support the minimum CUDA or Vulkan runtime version.
 - We currently provide release binaries and build instructions for Ubuntu 20.04 but the library can be built on other Linux distros for usage on these systems.